4: The Components of Your Manuscript

 At the start of the introduction, you should explain the central topic of your book and give background information on it.
 It is important to relate the topic to other mathematical areas and to mention recent trends as well as new methods or techniques that you have used.
 Remember also to include the limitations of these methods or techniques.

-Then, provide an overview of the book's main features, how it is organized, and how readers can use it most effectively.
+Then provide an overview of the book's main features, how it is organized, and how readers can use it most effectively.
 Give the rationale for the selection of content and choice of organizational style, and provide a one-sentence description of each chapter's contents.

 Mention to your readers if you have provided real-life applications of the material in your book or if you have included problems, exercises, and the like.
 Discuss the hardware and software systems issues that you address or that are used in conjunction with your book.

-There are many good books that contain tips on effective writing.
+As you prepare to begin writing, please keep in mind there are many good books that contain tips on effective writing.
 One we highly recommend is Handbook of Writing for the Mathematical Sciences, Second Edition by Nicholas J. Higham (SIAM, 1998).

-- Review your preface periodically to make sure you have not strayed from your goals.
+- review your preface periodically to make sure you have not strayed from your goals

 The SIAM copy editors will check your text for typos, grammatical errors, mathematical and grammatical inconsistencies (hyphenation, abbreviations, punctuation, etc.), and misspellings.
 They will try not to change your writing style.